Try "cat diabetes" or "dog being sick"

 Puppy vaccination schedule

 Protecting your puppy against life-threatening diseases is one of the most important things you can do to keep them healthy.
-Vaccines protect your dog from serious and sometimes life-threatening diseases like parvovirus, distemper, leptospirosis, and infectious canine hepatitis.
+Vaccines protect your dog from serious and often life-threatening diseases like parvovirus, distemper, leptospirosis, and infectious canine hepatitis.

 Puppy vaccinations are split into two categories, core and non-core.
 Core vaccinations are vaccines that are recommended for all dogs.
 Non-core vaccinations are additional vaccines that protect against certain diseases your dog may or may not be at risk of.